Azure/portaldocs/portal-sdk/templates/portalfx-subscriptions.md

 ### Subscription filtering on blades and parts
 If you show content across subscriptions, use the following guidelines:

+1. On template blades, use a `ResourceFilter` control (see below)
 1. Locked blades should add the `ResourceFilterPart` to the top of their blade (see below)
-2. Unlocked blades should add a subtitle that represents the selected subscriptions and a `Filter` command that includes the subscription filter in a context pane (same as locked blades)
+1. Unlocked blades should add a subtitle that represents the selected subscriptions and a `Filter` command that includes the subscription filter in a context pane (same as locked blades)
-3. Parts should add a subtitle that represents the selected subscriptions and expose a `Filter` command similar to unlocked blades
+1. Parts should add a subtitle that represents the selected subscriptions and expose a `Filter` command similar to unlocked blades

 The selected subscription label should be formatted using these rules: